-Social Media Outreach: In addition to print and digital ads, social media has served as an efficient tool to advise policyholders on how to be better prepared for a hurricane.
+Digital Outreach: TWIA uses print and digital ads and social media as efficient tools for advising policyholders on how to be better prepared for a hurricane and what to do in the event of a loss.
+The Association's social media platforms promote the importance of hurricane safety, having insurance, reviewing policy coverages and meeting with insurance agents on an annual basis.
+In addition to print and digital ads, social media has served as an efficient tool to advise policyholders on how to be better prepared for a hurricane.
 Our social media platforms promote the importance of hurricane safety, having insurance, reviewing policy coverages and meeting with insurance agents on an annual basis.